sam-parkinson/honeyframe-client/README.md

 ## Demo Information

-To test the admin page and blog posting function, please use the values provided as placeholders on the demo page:
+To test the admin page and blog posting function, please contact me.
-  - Username: beekeeper
-  - Password: testpassword

 To process test payments via the Stripe API, please use the following as test values:
   - Card number: 4242 4242 4242 4242